vaibhaviparanjpe01/AndroidProjects/QuizBook-master/README.md

    4. App also has a beautiful sound option that can also be muted.
    5. User can contact the developer of the app for any queries.
    6. User can also share the app among their friends by email.

-The app is designed with Google Material Design that supports the Android versions from Kitkat 4.4.0 to Naugat 7.7.1

-If you want to contact me, then feel free to ping me here: https://kvikesh800.wixsite.com/learner/contact

-### You can download the .apk file of the project at: https://github.com/vikesh8860/QuizBook/releases/latest

-### **I also highly recommend you to suggest some improvements in the project.**

 # Screenshots
 | ![main_first](https://user-images.githubusercontent.com/11665612/27259081-878e3e14-5428-11e7-8232-0819cef68906.png) | ![mian_second](https://user-images.githubusercontent.com/11665612/27259088-ad4e6552-5428-11e7-8b65-d7c01781345a.png) | ![categories1](https://user-images.githubusercontent.com/11665612/27259090-b33470d8-5428-11e7-987c-8bfa12f8b3f0.png) |